 - Term life insurance does not have a cash value.

-- Unlike permanent life insurance policies, term life insurance is designed to provide coverage for a specific period of time.
+- Unlike permanent life insurance policies, term life insurance is designed to provide coverage for a specific period.

 - Term life insurance policies are more affordable compared to permanent life insurance policies.

-- If you outlive your term life insurance policy, it simply expires and there is no cash value to receive.
+- If you outlive your term life insurance policy, it expires, and you will not receive any cash value.

 - Consider term life insurance if you need coverage for a specific period and do not require a cash value component.